wfailla/un-orchestrator/NFs/docker/firewall/README.md

 ## Docker-based firewall VNF

-This folder contains the instructions to build a Docker network function that includes a firewall based on iptables.
+This file contains the instructions to build a Docker network function that includes a firewall based on iptables.

 ### Configuring iptables